Pell court breaches cost media $1 million

 Supreme Court Justice John Dixon on Friday blasted a dozen companies for their “blatant and wilful defiance of the court’s authority” in banning publication of Cardinal Pell’s convictions.

-The companies, including The Age, Herald and Weekly Times, Mamamia, Geelong Advertiser and Nationwide News, pleaded guilty to contempt charges earlier this year.
+The mastheads and companies, including The Age, Herald and Weekly Times, Mamamia, Geelong Advertiser and Nationwide News, pleaded guilty to contempt charges earlier in 2021.

 Suppression orders at the time of Cardinal Pell’s conviction in December 2018 – since overturned by the High Court – was banned until February 2019 when a second trial was scrapped.